Ravenbrook/mps/procedure/review.rst

 11.1.
 Why formal reviews?
 -------------------------

-Ravenbrook does have hundreds of archived review records [MM_reviews]_ with estimates of review productivity (produced by `.phase.estimation`_).
+Ravenbrook does have hundreds of archived review records [MM-reviews]_ with estimates of review productivity (produced by `.phase.estimation`_).
 [At some point it would be good to summarize those here.
 RB 2023-01-28]